 - A: You can revoke your proxy and change your vote at any time before the polls close at the Annual Meeting.
-You can do this by: - voting by telephone or on the Internet (only your most recent telephone or Internet proxy is counted); - signing and submitting another proxy with a later date; or - voting again at the meeting.
+You can do this by: - · voting by telephone or on the Internet (only your most recent telephone or Internet proxy is counted); - · signing and submitting another proxy with a later date; or - · voting again at the meeting.

-Q: WHEN ARE SHAREHOLDER PROPOSALS FOR THE 2006 ANNUAL MEETING OF SHAREHOLDERS DUE?
+Q: WHEN ARE SHAREHOLDER PROPOSALS FOR THE 2007 ANNUAL MEETING OF SHAREHOLDERS DUE?

-A: All shareholders who wish to include a proposal in our Proxy Statement for the Annual Meeting in 2006 must provide notice by certified mail-return receipt requested to Corporate Secretary, Rayonier, 50 North Laura Street, Jacksonville, Florida 32202 by no later than December 1, 2005.
+A: All shareholders who wish to include a proposal in our Proxy Statement for the Annual Meeting in 2007 must provide notice by certified mail-return receipt requested to Corporate Secretary, Rayonier, 50 North Laura Street, Jacksonville, Florida 32202 by no later than November 30, 2006.
 The notice must satisfy the requirements for shareholder proposals under the federal securities laws.
-Under our bylaws, this deadline applies to any shareholder proposal sought to be considered at the 2006 Annual Meeting, not just to those sought to be included in the Proxy Statement and proxy card for the Annual Meeting.
+Under our bylaws, this deadline also applies to any shareholder proposal sought to be considered at the 2007 Annual Meeting, not just to those sought to be included in the Proxy Statement and on the proxy card for the Annual Meeting.